-As a teen growing up in the 90's, I was obsessed with two things: posters of boys and cars on my bedroom walls, and owning an Apple computer.
-I spent hours modifying my Windows 98 SE desktop to look "like a Mac", hunting down Mac OS 9 desktop wallpapers, system icons, and themes which made my Start Menu look like an Apple logo.
+As a teen growing up in the 90's, I was obsessed with owning an Apple computer.
+I spent hours modifying my Windows 98 SE desktop to look "like a Mac", hunting down Mac OS 9 desktop wallpapers, system icons, and themes to turn my Start Menu into an "aqua graphite" Apple logo.

 Apple found itself caught up in the fashion of the moment, its aqua style buttons and striped design elements mirrored on hundreds of thousands of personal websites alongside colors inspired by its Blueberry, Grape, Tangerine, Lime, and Strawberry iMac G3 computers.
 At the turn of the century, the iPod became the ultimate public statement of peer-to-peer music file sharing, popularized by Napster, Limewire, and Kazaa.
 Instead of competing on hardware specs, Apple offered a unique aesthetic and user experience to young tech evolutionaries, and captured a dedicated following.